flybywiresim/discord-bot-utils/.github/CONTRIBUTING.md

 ### Running the Bot for the first time and deploying commands

 When running the bot for the first time, it is important to set `DEPLOY=true` in your `.env`.
 This will ensure that commands are registered with Discord.
 Once the bot has been run once, you can set `DEPLOY=false` to prevent the bot from re-deploying commands every time it starts.

+> [!IMPORTANT]
+> There is a daily limit on command creation, so make sure you set `DEPLOY` to false after the first launch!

 If you need to re-deploy commands after making changes, you can run the `/deploy-command` command in Discord.